fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 increased need for VoIP traffic to traverse the enterprise firewall.
-At the same time, the entire point of a cloud service is that it does not require deployment of premises infrastructure, making SBC-based solutions less desireable.
+At the same time, the entire point of a cloud service is that it does not require deployment of premises infrastructure, making SBC-based solutions less desirable.
 An alternative solution that has been historically used is to enable outbound UDP in the firewall to specific IP addresses, corresponding to the external service (TURN servers or conference servers) that the